-The on-going monitoring of equal opportunities data and its analysis is essential to ensure the College fulfils its remit to treat all Academic members and Support Staff equally within employment.
-It will inform the development of action plans and policies over the review period through to 2015.
-Monitoring of student equal opportunities data is undertaken by the University of Oxford on behalf of the College and is the subject of analysis and review by the Senior Tutor and Academic Committee for consideration of any further action to be taken.
+Improved monitoring of equal opportunities data and its analysis is essential to ensure the College fulfils its remit to treat all academic members and non-academic staff equally within employment.
+It will help to inform the development of action plans and policies.
+Monitoring of student equal opportunities data is undertaken by the University of Oxford on behalf of the College and is the subject of analysis and review by the Senior Tutor and Academic Committee for consideration, and to identify any further action to be taken.
 This data is available from the University Equal Opportunities Department.
 It reflects that Brasenose College is broadly in line with the University statistics.

-G.5 College Code of Practice Relating to Harassment
+G.5 Brasenose College Policy and Procedure on Harassment